nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

    await, and new object expressions can be used as a statement
    ```
    wait.. what?!
 Isn't that a `new object expression`? 😅
-   Still at `9` characters still too long.
+   Still at `9` characters too long.

 Was that it?
 Is `8` characters the world's smallest C# program?
 Something is missing here isn't it?
-Are top-level statements supposed to support
+Aren't top-level statements supposed to support
 four different `Main` signatures as defined in
 [Implicit entry point method](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements#c-language-specification)?